bmaunde/guidelines/erp-magento-integration-guide.md

     }

 #### Billing Documents
+This invoices billing documents in the form of invoices, debit notes and credit notes.
 A request for billing documents is made in 2 steps which are:

- 1. Search - returns a list of invoices for a cuys
+ 1. Search - returns a list of billing documents for a customer
- 2. Download
+ 2. Download - returns the base64 encoded PDF content of a billing document

 for the search functionality as well as the download functionality.
-The search action should returnsa list of invoices, whereas a download action should return the base64 encoded PDF content of an invoice.
+The search action should returnsa list of invoices, whereas a download action should return .

 ##### Object Name
 The object name is "BILLDOC"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI3NDIzNjk4LDY2ODYzODc3NSwtMjA1Nz
+eyJoaXN0b3J5IjpbOTg4ODc3MzMyLDY2ODYzODc3NSwtMjA1Nz
 A1MTY1MSwyMDA4OTg1NjUxLDExNDIyMjM0NSw3MTAyMTMwOTYs
 LTExMTY2NzY4NTYsMTIwNjQzNDYwNywtNDIwMTQxOTQ1LC0yMD
 ExNzMxMjM3LC0xNjk2OTI0MzA0LC05MTIwODIyNzAsLTc2OTMy